thomasmauerer/hassio-addons/samba-backup/README.md

 ### What if the supported triggers do not suit my needs?

-Maybe you want some advanced trigger based on a specific Home Assistant event?
+Maybe you want some advanced trigger based on a specific Home Assistant event instead of a fixed time schedule?
 No problem, you can still create your own Home Assistant automation to trigger this add-on.
 You just have to do two things:

 1. Set `trigger_time` to *manual*
 2. Include the following in your automation